French cosmetics brands are doing very well on the Chinese cosmetics market

 France is said to be a romantic country where Chinese tourists like to travel.
 The country has attracted 1.2 million Chinese tourists in 2013 according to the French ministry of tourism.
-In China, it is seen as the country of chic and elegance thanks to their luxurious fashion and cosmetics brands.
-Buying French cosmetics gives face to the Chinese customers thanks to the price and the good image that the French brands benefit in China.
+In China, it is seen as the country of chic and elegance thanks to its luxurious fashion and cosmetics brands.
+Buying French cosmetics gives a face to the Chinese customers thanks to the price and the good image that the French brands benefit in China.

 2. The famous quality of French cosmetics

-French brands in China have a key advantage on which they can play: the quality.
+French brands in China have a key advantage on which they can play: quality.
 France is known worldwide for the quality of the goods it manufactures.
-In China it is not rare to see the “Made in France” label put forward on products.
-Chinese customers want to be able trust the quality of the products they buy.
+In China, it is not rare to see the “Made in France” label put forward on products.
+Chinese customers want to be able to trust the quality of the products they buy.
 Especially since the counterfeit scandals have multiplied in China during the past few years.
-Even the leading Chinese online cosmetics seller Jumei had to face a fake goods issue that were being sold under a third-party store on the website in July this year.
+Even the leading Chinese online cosmetics seller Jumei had to face a fake goods issue that was being sold under a third-party store on the website in July this year.
 So that Chinese buyers of cosmetics are reassured by the fact that buying French cosmetics is buying safe products.

 3. French international brands have adapted products for special markets

-French brands also adapt their product to the Chinese cosmetics buyers.
+French brands also adapt their product to Chinese cosmetics buyers.
 Knowing that Chinese women prefer products that help to whiten the skin, they included ingredients to do so in their products.
 Most of the packaging and product sizes have also been revised to appeal the Chinese customer.
-Some French brands also choose to partner with a local firm to better adapt the market.
-The leading French cosmetic brand L’Oreal recently acquired Magic Holdings International, a Chinese company which has 288 distributors.
-L’Oreal will benefit from this acquisition by having a better distribution and a Chinese point of view to promote the brand.
+Some French brands also choose to partner with a local firm to better adapt to the market.
+The leading French cosmetic brand L’Oreal recently acquired Magic Holdings International, a Chinese company that has 288 distributors.
+L’Oreal will benefit from this acquisition by having better distribution and a Chinese point of view to promote the brand.

 4. French cosmetics brands’ marketing strategies